Last updated on August 19th, 2022 at 10:42 pm

-Here are some links for DYOR (do your own research) on oils:
+Here are some links for DYOR (do your research) on oils:

 - Pub Med: A site that catalogs publications from scientific journals, including research on essential oils

 - Skin Deep: The Environmental Working Group’s searchable database of toxic ingredients in cosmetic and personal care products.
 Skin Deep currently does not test different brands, but it is a valuable resource for determining the toxic levels in certain products that use essential oils.

-With hundreds of different essential oils to learn about, a reference book can be a great resource.
-There are many excellent books to choose from with most listing how to use oils by oil type, or by the condition that they can help alleviate.
-There are also books that focus on specific topics such as using oils safely during pregnancy or with babies and kids and even pets.
-Here are some of our favorite resource books.
+A reference book can be a great resource with hundreds of different oils to learn about.
+There are many excellent books to choose from, with most listing how to use oils by oil type or the condition they can help alleviate.
+Some books focus on specific topics such as using oils safely during pregnancy or with babies and kids, and even pets.

 DIY Essential Oil Recipe

 With cold and flu season approaching, we decided to include an easy make-your-own hand sanitizer recipe.

-Essential Oil Hand Sanitizer, simply mix and add the below ingredients into a small squeeze bottle.
+EO Hand Sanitizer, mix and add the ingredients below into a small squeeze bottle.

 - Small squeeze bottle